LinneaHuynh291234/Financial-Crime-Detection-During-Trade-Wars-2025/README.md

 # Fraud Detection on Trade-Based Money Laundering (TBML)
 **Simulated Data – Nordea Open Banking Format**

 A data science project simulating and detecting trade-based money laundering (TBML) in Nordic banking transactions.
-This project uses simulated data based on the **Nordea Open Banking API** format and incorporates dynamic currency conversion using the **Riksbanken API**.
+This project uses simulated data based on the **Nordea Open Banking API** format and integrates dynamic currency conversion through the **Riksbanken API**.

 ### Project Inspiration
 This project is inspired by the study: